 Like most individuals you have most likely on occasion double checked things, such as going back to make sure the curling iron is unplugged or oven is turned off before leaving the house.
 However, for someone with obsessive-compulsive disorder (OCD), the need to repeatedly check things or perform certain routines and rituals over and over before going about their day is impossible to ignore.
 These individuals will also experience frequent upsetting thoughts, known as obsessions, which cause them to have an overwhelming urge to repeat certain behaviors, or compulsions, in order to control them.
 The compulsive behaviors come to consume most of a person’s time, often becoming a daily routine.
 Obsessive-compulsive disorder is a life-long disorder that can at times be so severe and time-consuming that it becomes disabling.

 While right now it seems impossible that there is any way to get the symptoms of your disorder under control, there is hope for the future.
-For over 25 years the compassionate staff at Cedar Crest Hospital have successfully helped thousands of children, teens, adults, and older adults learn to manage their OCD.
+For over 25 years the compassionate staff at Cedar Crest Hospital & Residential Treatment Center have successfully helped thousands of children, teens, adults, and older adults learn to manage their OCD.
 We understand how truly debilitating this disease is and we want to help you take back your life.

 Helping a Family Member or Loved One Seek Treatment